El-Zedy/Full-CI-CD-pipline-on-GCP/README.md

 3. Make your changes and commit them to your branch.
 4. Create a pull request to merge your changes into the main branch.
 # Conclusion
-In conclusion, this repository serves as a demonstration of how to create an automated CI/CD using cloud build and GKE on GCP.
+In conclusion, this repository serves as a demonstration of how to create an automated CI/CD pipline using cloud build and GKE on GCP.
 By following the instructions in this repository, you can learn how to :
 - Containerize a simple application written in python
 - Using `Cloud Build` as a Serverless CI/CD Platform to automate our cycle
 - Using `Build Triggers` to run our CI/CD when Main and Dev branches have modified